fabio-teichmann/webpage/JavaScript/JavaScriptFoundation.md

 - each execution context is connected to its parent context (e.g. global)
 - for nested functions, child functions have access to their parent environments

+## Leakage of global variables

+- use `'use strict'` at the top of the document to avoid undeclared varibales within functions get assigned to global variable space

+## Block scope

+- JS uses function scope (`var`) -> variables are inaccessible outside of functions but accesible outside of blocks
+- when using `let` or `const`, the scope is block scope (only within `if` for example)